droidwithme/mvvm-clean-architeture/README.md

 # MoreYeah-Sample
 Sameple application that follows the clean architecture.

-**The goal of this app is to show how to implement MVVM design pattern with architecture components & clean architecture in Kotlin .**

 ##  Source Code representation :
-The repository has two branches

 1-master : It has the implementaion of latest technologies such as kotlin coroutines, LiveData and repository pattern and Its the newest & latest version of the updated code .